jhm-ciberman/fasta-compiler/README.md

 The YACC grammar file for the parser is located at `src/main/java/com/ciberman/fastacompiler/parser/grammar.y`.
-To automatically run [BYACC/J](http://byaccj.sourceforge.net/) and regenerate the Parser java file, run the following graddle task (Windows only):
+To automatically run [BYACC/J](http://byaccj.sourceforge.net/) and regenerate the Parser java file, run the following graddle task (Windows only).
+Note that this task will run automatically when you run or build the project.

 ````
 gradlew parser